Is Bulgaria Safe? 10 Important Insider Travel Tips

 So after you get annoyed, you’ll budge and give them money.

-I’ve heard of this trick being played on tourists all over the world and have witnessed it myself in multiple destinations.
-Don’t fall for it – simply don’t accept anything from anyone you don’t know.
+This is a popular trick played on tourists all over the world.
+I’ve witnessed it in multiple destinations.
+Don’t fall for it – simply deny anything from anyone you don’t know.

 7. The Inflated Bill

-Before paying your bill at the restaurant where you just ate or handing over your money to the bartender, make sure they’ve asked for the correct amount.
+Before paying your bill at the restaurant or handing over your money to the bartender, make sure they’ve asked for the correct amount.

 Sometimes you’ll find an extra salad or a beer you didn’t order on the bill.
 Rarely it’s an honest mistake, more often it’s your waiter trying to make a few bucks on the side.

 Be polite and point out the error.
-Most of the time, they’ll apologise and recalculate your bill.
+Most of the time, they’ll apologize and recalculate your bill.

 8. The Absent Ticket

-When travelling in Bulgaria, you have to buy your transportation ticket in advance.
+When traveling in Bulgaria, you have to buy your transportation ticket in advance.

-Theoretically, it’s possible to buy it from the driver but believe me, it’s almost impossible to receive a ticket unless you have exact change.
+Theoretically, it’s possible to buy it from the driver.
+But it’s almost impossible to receive a ticket unless you have an exact change.

-If your visit to Bulgaria starts at Sofia Airport and you want to use the public transportation to get to your accommodation, remember to buy a ticket before you hop on the bus or metro.
+The most popular place to pull this scam is at Sofia Airport.
+If you want to use public transportation to get to your accommodation, remember to buy a ticket BEFORE you hop on the bus or metro.

-Tourists have reported that they caught the bus from the airport without tickets and the driver refused to sell them because they didn’t have exact money.
+Tourists have reported that they caught the bus from the airport without tickets.
+The driver refused to sell them because they didn’t have exact money.
 Moments after the bus departed, they were fined for not having valid tickets.

 When using the metro, remember that tickets are only valid at the time and from the station of purchase.